-Before you play golf, you should charge the watch (Charging the Watch, page 86).
+Before you play golf, you should charge the device (Charging the Watch, page 87).

-- 1 From the watch face, press GPS.

-- 2 Select Golf.

-- 3 Go outside, and wait while the watch locates satellites.

-- 4 Select a course from the list of available courses.

-- 5 Select 🗸 to keep score.

-- 6 Select a tee box.

-The hole information screen appears.
+- 1 From the watch face, press GPS. - 2 Select Golf. - 3 Go outside, and wait while the device locates satellites. - 4 Select a course from the list of available courses. - 5 Select ✓ to keep score. - 6 Select a tee box. - 7 Press UP or DOWN to scroll through the holes. - The device automatically transitions when you move to the next hole. - 8 After you complete your round, press GPS, and select End Round.